 I Care If You Listen stated that “Biver creates a playground for internal exploration that is both fascinating and deeply effective.”
 Her work has been presented in the US, Europe, Australia, Canada and Mexico.
 A champion of new music, with her group Fuse Ensemble she has premiered and performed numerous works by living composers since 2008.

-Gabriella Smith is a composer whose work invites listeners to find joy in climate action.
+Gabriella Smith‘s work invites listeners to find joy in climate action.
 Her music comes from a love of play, exploring new instrumental sounds, and creating musical arcs that transport audiences into sonic landscapes inspired by the natural world.
 An “outright sensation” (LA Times), her music "exudes inventiveness with a welcoming personality, rousing energy and torrents of joy” (NY Times).

 Lost Coast, a concerto for cello and orchestra, written for her longtime collaborator Gabriel Cabezas, received its world premiere in May 2023 with the Los Angeles Philharmonic conducted by Gustavo Dudamel.
 This work joins her organ concerto, Breathing Forests, written for James McVinnie also premiered by the LA Phil, conducted by Esa-Pekka Salonen.
 Other current projects include a large-scale work for Kronos Quartet, commissioned in celebration of their 50th anniversary season, and an album-length work for yMusic featuring underwater field recordings.
 In December 2023, her work Tumblebird Contrails was performed on the Nobel Prize Concert by the Royal Stockholm Philharmonic Orchestra, conducted by Esa-Pekka Salonen.